Recall and demonstrate multiplication facts of 2, 5, and 10, and related division facts.

 Represent and solve problems involving the multiplication of two-digit whole numbers by two-digit whole numbers using the area model and using algorithms, as well as making connections between the two methods.

-Junior: Spatial Sense
+Junior: Geometry and Spatial Sense

 Use the row and column structure of an array to measure the areas of rectangles and to show that the area of any rectangle can be found by multiplying its side lengths.